caryhtan/Bellabeat-data-analysis-case-study/README.md

 1. Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer

-2. Sando Mu: Mathematician and Bellabeat’s cofounder
+2. Sando Mur: Mathematician and Bellabeat’s cofounder

 3. The Bellabeat marketing analytics team: a team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.